 The good news is that fertilizing doesn’t affect the care your plant needs.
 Continue caring for them as you would regularly, making sure to prune, inspect them for pests, and keep the garden free of weeds so that the plants don’t have to compete for nutrients.

-If you notice your established plants look like they need a bit of a boost during their active growing stage, you can always apply a bit of liquid fertilizer that’s suited for that specific crop.
-The liquid fertilizer—though it can burn young roots easily and older roots when too much is applied—is great in small doses because it gives the plant’s roots direct access to what they need.
+If you notice your established plants look like they need a bit of a boost during their active growing stage, you can always apply a bit of liquid plant fertilizer that’s suited for that specific crop.
+The liquid fertilizer — though it can burn young roots easily and older roots when too much is applied — is great in small doses because it gives the plant’s roots direct access to what they need.
 At most, you should only be fertilizing once at the beginning of spring and once or twice in the middle of the growing season, depending on the soil and conditions the plants are in.
-Plants should never be fertilized once a week, as that can cause adverse effects.
+You should never fertilize plants once a week, as that can cause adverse effects.

 It isn’t the end of the world if you miss the spring application of granular fertilizer; however, by getting to know your plants and prepping the soil for them, you’ll be able to grow strong, healthy crops that produce some of the tastiest results you’ll ever get.
 When plants have everything they need to thrive, your hard work is sure to be rewarded.